 3) Getting help and support

+If you have a pre-existing mental (or physical) health condition that requires regular check-ins, make sure to speak to your GP or specialist about moving this care closer to where you’re located for university.
 Try and make an appointment with your new GP or specialist to see them as soon as you arrive.
 Even if you are doing okay, it is important to have this support system in place, in case anything happens.

 4) Dealing with anxiety

-It will take time to settle in and there will likely be moments when you feel lonely or homesick.
-Instead of pushing those feelings down, take proper time out to listen to your needs and process the emotions that come with it.
-It is actually completely normal to struggle in the transition to university.
-You’re not ‘failing’ at university if you’re not having a good time *all* the time.
+If you are someone who suffers from a lot of anxiety, you are not alone during your transition to university.
+It will take time to settle in and there will be times when you feel lonely and homesick, but instead of pushing those feelings down, take time to listen to your needs, and process the emotions that come with it.
+It is completely normal to not have a good time all the time, you are not ‘failing’.

 If you suffer with an eating disorder, it is possible to struggle in situations where you feel a lack of control and caught off-guard.
 The key piece of advice in this situation would be to plan ahead.

 They say that ‘to prepare is half the victory’, so by doing regular self-care and keeping yourself in a state of equilibrium (or in the ‘window of tolerance’), you will be more likely to respond to a challenge in a healthy way that prioritises your recovery.